 My key priorities include:

-* Implementing a structured and transparent approach to research and knowledge exchange
+* Implementing a structured and transparent approach to improving student experience

 * Advocating for the representation of women's voices in research

-* Mentoring colleagues in identifying international research income opportunities
+* Mentoring colleagues across HE in identifying research income opportunities

 * Creating platforms for sharing research-engaged, research-led and research- informed practices across schools.